HekaHouse/firebase-input/README.md

         label="leaf"></firebase-input>
     </template>

-In the above example replace YOUR-FIREBASE, COLLECTION, ITEM and LEAF-PATH with appropriate values from your Firebase.
+In the above examplle replace YOUR-FIREBASE, COLLECTION, ITEM and LEAF-PATH with appropriate values from your Firebase.

 LEAVES are a collection of the full paths to Firebase values ie: